 Read our Complete Graduate Certificate Guide

-If you are a working professional who already holds a master’s degree, you may be wondering if a graduate certificate is right for you.
+If you are a working professional who already holds a bachelor's or master’s degree, you may be wondering if a graduate certificate is right for you.
 Graduate certificate programs are a convenient way to further your education and refine your skills and knowledge into a niche area of your current or desired industry, without the need to complete another lengthy and expensive full degree program.
 In just a few semesters, you can earn a certificate that can open doors into the most focused and fulfilling careers.
 With online and hybrid learning options, earning a graduate certificate could not be easier for employed professionals to complete while they continue working.

 Still have questions about grad certificates?
 To find out if a graduate certificate program is right for you, check out our guide below to learn more about this exciting academic pathway.

-A graduate certificate is essentially an optional qualification designed to allow students with master's degrees to earn specialized education in their area of choice – it is not a degree in and of itself and therefore you cannot earn a graduate certificate in isolation.
-They are a great stepping stone for those who are considering earning doctorate-level degrees (such as a Ph.D.) since many graduate certificate credits can be applied toward future doctorate degrees.
+A graduate certificate is essentially an optional qualification designed to allow students with bachelor's or master's degrees to earn specialized education in their area of choice – it is not a degree in and of itself and therefore you cannot earn a graduate certificate in isolation.
+They are a great stepping stone for those who are considering earning master's or doctorate-level degrees (such as a Ph.D.) since many graduate certificate credits can be applied toward future advanced degrees.
 However, many professionals choose to earn a graduate certificate because it's a great way to enhance career prospects in a quick and convenient format.
 Most certificates can be completed entirely online in just a few semesters, allowing students to continue working full-time throughout the program.

 One of the big draws of graduate certificate programs is that they are significantly more affordable than full degree programs.
 This is ideal for professionals who want to advance their education or break into a new area of their industry without investing the considerable amount of time and money necessary for a second master's degree or doctoral degree program.